 The only way to set up a training program that really makes a difference to employee performance is by starting with the audience in mind.
 What do employees need to know, or be able to do, that will make them better at their jobs?
 The answer could be technical abilities, like product knowledge or IT skills, or soft skills like time management and communication.

 If you’re not sure, just ask them!
 Employees will know exactly what they need to make them feel more confident in their work.
 And managers might have some good ideas about the skills that could improve their team’s performance, too.
+To make sure you’re consistent, it’s best to run a skills gap analysis among your teams.

 It’s also important to think about the factors that will make your audience more likely to engage with training.
 Do they travel a lot?
 How comfortable are they with technology?
 And what kind of media would they find most exciting as a learning medium?
 Again, a simple employee interview or survey could give you all the answers you need.